-Section Policy Comments 4.2.5 Re development of Employment Lands employment uses on employment land, outside of employment areas, shall retain space for a similar number of jobs to remain accommodated on site.
+Section Policy Comments 4.2.5 Re development of Employment Lands 4.2.5.1 Any proposed redevelopment of non- employment uses on employment land, outside of employment areas, shall retain space for a similar number of jobs to remain accommodated on site.
 The existing presence of primarily residential land uses, the unlikelihood of assembling lands and establishing compatible industrial development, confirms that the area is not intended for and not comprised of employment uses.
 There are more appropriate locations for employment uses in the City.
-As such it is impractical to assume that jobs related to the unlikelihood of establishing new employment uses should be retained on site. ~ 4.2.5.2 Local official plans may contain criteria for employment land redevelopment to non- employment uses outside of an employment area.
+As such it is impractical to assume that jobs related to the unlikelihood of establishing new employment uses should be retained on site. √ 4.2.5.2 Local official plans may contain criteria for employment land redevelopment to non-employment uses outside of an employment area.
 If Local criteria are unavailable, the Region and Local Area Municipalities may use the Region's Employment Land Redevelopment Criteria Guideline identified in Appendix 3.
-See City of Niagara Falls Official Plan. ~ 4.2.5.3 The Region and Local Area Municipalities shall discourage any redevelopment of employment land that may restrict the ability for nearby existing or planned employment uses to operate or expand.
+See City of Niagara Falls Official Plan. ✓ 4.2.5.3 The Region and Local Area Municipalities shall discourage any redevelopment of employment land that may restrict the ability for nearby existing or planned employment uses to operate or expand.
 The area is comprised primarily of residential uses.
 Intensification of residential uses will not create greater impacts to other existing industrial uses in the area.
 The land use compatibility study confirms this conclusion. ✓

-Section Policy Comments 4.5.2 Ec onomic Prosperity through Land Use Planning 4.5.2.1 This section consolidates policy direction integra will endeavour to: This section consolidates policy direction integrated throughout this Plan that supports economic prosperity.
-The Region will endeavour to: a. attract employers and workers to the region by: i. planning for an adequate supply and mix of rental and ownership housing for all stages of life to support opportunities to live, work and study in Niagara; The proposed development will add to the supply of rental units. ~ ii. supporting the provision of affordable housing for workers across all sectors of Niagara's economy; The provision of up to 15% of the units as affordable will be explored during the site plan process. ~ iii. protecting and proactively planning for employment areas and supporting employment lands to attract and retain investment; and This should also imply ensuring lands are appropriately designated if it is not possible, or unlikely to be able to reasonably contribute to achieving this objective. ✓ iv. maximizing the economic development potential of the Niagara Economic Gateway; Not applicable. b. improve the region's infrastructure to attract new investment, support existing businesses to grow, and build resi by: vi. supporting economic opportunities associated with climate change such as development of green energy infrastructure that may facilitate job creation, skills development and economic diversification; Not applicable.
+Section Policy Comments 4.5.2 Ec onomic Prosperity through Land Use Planning 4.5.2.1 This section consolidates policy direction integrated throughout this Plan that supports economic prosperity.
+I will endeavour to: a. attract employers and workers to the region by: i. planning for an adequate supply and mix of rental and ownership housing for all stages of life to support opportunities to live, work and study in Niagara; The proposed development will add to the supply of rental under the supply of ii. supporting the provision of affordable housing for workers across all sectors of Niagara's economy; The provision of up to 15% of the units as affordable will be explored during the site plan process. ✓ iii. protecting and proactively planning for employment areas and supporting employment lands to attract and retain investment; and This should also imply ensuring lands are appropriately designated if it is not possible, or unlikely to be able to reasonably contribute to achieving this objective. ✓ iv. maximizing the economic development potential of the Niagara Economic Gateway; b. improve the region's infrastructure to attract n by: ew investment, support existing businesses to grow, and build res iliency vi. supporting economic opportunities associated with climate change such as development of green energy infrastructure that may facilitate job creation, skills development and economic diversification; Not applicable.

-Section Policy Comments 6.3.1 Pla an Healthy and Safe Communities 6.3.1.1 The Region shall support healthy communities by: a. creating built form that provides healthy living; The proposed application will intensify the area with multiple residential dwelling units and increase population whereby people can interact and become part of the community. ✓ Appendix D to Planning Justification Report - Niagara Region Official Plan 5523-5555 Fraser St. / 5578 George St., City of Niagara Falls
+Section Policy Comments 6.3.1 Pla an Healthy and Safe Communities 6.3.1.1 The Region shall support healthy communities by: a. creating built form that provides healthy living; The proposed application will intensify the area with multiple residential dwelling units and increase population whereby people can interact and become part of the community. √